yaphi1/roller-coaster-maker/app/_notes/learnings.md

 In three.js, a 3d object's lookAt treats the negative z-axis as the face of the object.
   - Easy way to remember this: negative z is forward from my viewpoint as a user
   - The default .up value is the positive y axis

+Refs can't be set in a loop since useRef hooks need to run in a guaranteed order.
+To set refs dynamically in a loop, use one ref with an array inside.

+Don't overuse refs!
+If it can be expressed as a prop, don't use a ref.
+  - Source: https://react.dev/reference/react/forwardRef (cmd + f "Pitfalls")